tunnel data flow

 Splice

-The edge writes an open metadata frame (remote addr, host, scheme) onto the stream, then becomes a transparent byte relay between the public socket and the stream.
-The box reads the frame, dials localhost:<port>, and relays in both directions until either side closes.
+The edge writes an open metadata frame (remote addr, host, scheme) onto the stream.
+It then becomes a transparent byte relay between the public socket and the stream.
+The box reads the frame and dials localhost:<port>.
+It relays bytes in both directions until either side closes.

 5